icopy-site/awesome/docs/awesome/awesome-blazor.md

 * [.NET Conf session: Create a great UX with Blazor](https://channel9.msdn.com/Events/dotnetConf/Focus-on-Blazor/Create-a-great-UX-with-Blazor) - January 14, 2020 - "Create a great UX with Blazor" by Jimmy Engstrom, session of the .NET Conf "Focus on Blazor".
 This session covers how we can create a great UX flow with Blazor.
 * [.NET Conf session: Routing A-Z](https://channel9.msdn.com/Events/dotnetConf/Focus-on-Blazor/Routing-A-Z) - January 14, 2020 - "Routing A-Z" by Chris Sainty, session of the .NET Conf "Focus on Blazor".
 This session covers how routing works within Blazor and its components.
 * [.NET Conf session: Welcome to Blazor](https://channel9.msdn.com/Events/dotnetConf/Focus-on-Blazor/Welcome-to-Blazor) - January 14, 2020 - "Welcome to Blazor" by Dan Roth, session of the .NET Conf "Focus on Blazor".
+* [.NET Conf "Focus on Blazor"](https://www.youtube.com/watch?v=fgneZz-4Foc) - Video of the complete event.
+8 hours of great information about Blazor, enjoy!
 * [.NET Conf: Focus on Blazor Teaser](https://channel9.msdn.com/Shows/Visual-Studio-Toolbox/NET-Conf-Focus-on-Blazor-Teaser) - January 9, 2020 - In this episode, Robert is joined by Daniel Roth, who provides a look at the upcoming (Tuesday January 14) .NET Conf: Focus on Blazor.
 This is a free, one-day livestream event that features speakers from the community and .NET product teams that are working on building web apps with C# and Blazor.
 He also gives a nice overview of Blazor.
 * [Create new Blazor CRUD application with Radzen](https://www.youtube.com/watch?v=rTVspBBuAz4) - January 7, 2020 - How to create new Blazor CRUD application from Microsoft SQL Server database using Radzen.
 * [Blazor Forms with Validation - Part IV](https://www.youtube.com/watch?v=SzlsRdV5z_8) - January 1, 2020 - This video will show you how to include a radio button, checkbox, and select/dropdown in a blazor form.
 There are a couple of options when working with the select and this video takes you through them.